kazz12211/fret-calculator/README.md

 # fret-calculator

-- Calculator application for guitar makers
+Calculator application for guitar makers.
+This application is hosted on heroku at <a href="https://guitar-calc.herokuapp.com" target="__blank">https://guitar-calc.herokuapp.com</a>.

 ## Tabs
 - Calculate fret positions of equal temerament